 The Finnish Spitz is a medium-sized dog of a non-sporting group originating in Finland.
 Finnish Spitz are the national dogs of Finland.
-They were bred to hunt.
-They are known as "bark pointers."
+They were bred to hunt, and are known as "bark pointers."
 Barking is a major part of its hunting activity, as it is a way to signal the hunter that the dog has located prey in the forest.
-A Spitz has a square build, red coat, and small, ascendant ears that gives them a fox-like look.
+A Spitz has a square build, red coat, and small, ascendant ears that give it a fox-like look.

-Finnish Spitz is an intelligent, active, alert, and lively dog that tends to be protective and aloof with strangers.
+Finnish Spitz is an intelligent, active, alert, and lively dog that tends to be protective of its owners and aloof with strangers.

 Fox vs. Finnish Spitz

-The Dhole, or Indian Wild Dog, is also known as a Red Dog or Red Fox Dog.
-This dog is not a canid from dog family of “canis familiaris.”
+The Dhole, or Indian wild dog, is also known as a red dog or red fox dog.
+This dog is not a canid from the family of “Canis familiaris.”
 It’s a canid of “Cuon alpinus.”
 It is native to Central, South, and Southeast Asia.
 Dhole has a look like the Indian and Arabian fox.

-Dholes are very similar to African Wild Dogs.
-That can kill a prey up to ten times their own size.
+Dholes are very similar to African wild dogs.
+They can kill a prey up to ten times their own size.
 They have high running speed of about 34 miles per hour.
-This dog can jump seven feet straight up into the air and is a good swimmer also.
-Also, Dhole dogs are highly social animals and live in packs of between 8-12 dogs.
+This species can jump seven feet straight up into the air, and skilled swimmers.
+Dhole dogs are highly social animals and live in packs of between 8-12 dogs.
 They are classed as endangered dogs.